For your business to succeed with Google Ads, people have to click on your ads.

 Another simple way to lower impressions is to make sure that you're targeting only the market you serve.

-When you set up your campaign you may have overlooked Location Options under Settings.
+When you set up your campaign you may have overlooked Location Options in Settings.

 Have Multiple Ad Groups